About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - Make the Ritz cracker topping.
-Combine the crushed Ritz crackers and the unsalted butter in a separate bowl and mix to combine.
-Evenly distribute the Ritz cracker mixture over the contents of the baking pan.
+Evenly distribute the mixture over the contents of the baking pan.

 - Bake for 45 minutes.
 Or until the center of your casserole is hot.

-- Garnish and serve.
+- Serve.
 You can sprinkle chopped scallion greens on top just before serving as an optional garnish.